trialnerr/trialnerr/README.md

-- Hi there, my name is **Bongi Sibanda**, and I am a Software Engineer at Resilient Coders and a freelancer.
+- Hi there, I am trialnerr,
+- A Software Engineer at Resilient Coders and a freelancer.
 - For work, I enjoy solving problems and creating websites that are not only functional but also accessible and visually appealing.
 - 🌱 Outside of work, I enjoy solving puzzles, growing plants and trying very hard not to kill them, dancing, and singing.
 - ☎️ Connect with me on <a href="https://www.linkedin.com/in/bongi-sibanda">LinkedIn</a>.